jerryok826/rover-monitor/README.md

 5. Monitor beeps when system has complteted booting and ready for operation.

 ### Project Status
-Basically complete.
+Basically complete, except for a fault event detail line to the display.
 Below is the original prototype version.

 ![Alt text](https://github.com/jerryok826/rover-monitor/blob/main/images/prototype_1.jpeg)